 Consequently, it’s understandable that Canadians unable to walk, work or play their favorite sport because of a herniated disc can be motivated to explore spine surgery in the United States.
 For those who want to lessen their risk of permanent symptoms by avoiding the wait for treatment, and those who recognize that life is short and desire to get back to an active life quicker, San Jose Neurospine can be your resource in the United States.
 Request More Information

 Navigating the world of artificial discs, tubular retractors, laser spine surgery and Mazor robotics for surgical navigation can be daunting for those exploring spine surgery in the United States.
 We understand this and all the questions a person may have related to medical tourism and the travel to U.S. spine center for spine surgery.

-You can also watch videos of our other patients who have had spine surgery at San Jose Neurospine and are now pain free and back to their favorite sport or recreational activity by clicking here.
+You can also click here to watch videos of our other patients who have had spine surgery at San Jose Neurospine and are now pain free and back to their favorite sport or recreational activity.